1. How did tutoring become so popular?

 3. What’s the bigger picture?

-Plans for several mega-IPOs have been halted, with Tencent-backed VIPKid and Huohua Siwei putting off U.S. listings, and Zuoyebang is said to be likely to miss its target of debuting as soon as this year.
-Shares of listed tutoring firms have gotten hammered, including industry bellwethers New Oriental Education & Technology Group Inc., TAL Education Group and GSX Techedu Inc. GSX also said in late May it’s closing its pre-school education business for children ages 3 to 8 and cutting staff.
+All the major education companies said they would comply with the new rules, including on foreign investment.
+Global investors such as Tiger Global Management and Temasek Holdings Pte that had poured billions into the industry are reeling.
+Plans for several mega-IPOs already had been halted, including VIPKid, backed by Tencent and Huohua Siwei.
+Shares of listed tutoring firms have gotten hammered, including industry bellwethers New Oriental Education & Technology Group Inc., TAL Education Group and GSX Techedu Inc. GSX already said in May it’s closing its pre-school education business for children ages 3 to 8 and cutting staff.

 More stories like this are available on bloomberg.com